GabrieleTronchin/CinemaSample/Feedback.md

 ## Prerequisite Steps to Solve the Challenge

 1. Update the .NET version from 3.1 to 7 (since .NET Core 3.1 is out of support).
-2. Adjust the Docker Compose file and separate the core app service from the accessor service.
+2. Adjust the Docker Compose and add some powershell.
 3. Resolve the issue on the Movie service: run `docker log` to locate the environment variable that needs modification.
 4. Solve the GRPC implementation; simply add the API KEY found in Swagger.